syncfusion-content/wpf-docs/wpf/Scheduler/appointments.md

 ## Appointment generating behavior
 Scheduler supports to change the all day appointment creation behavior by using [AppointmentBehavior](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfSchedule.WPF~Syncfusion.UI.Xaml.Schedule.SfSchedule~AppointmentBehavior.html) property.

-`Default` - Appointments will be generated in all day panel when enable the `AllDay` property.
+`Default` - Appointments will be generated based on `StartTime` and `EndTime`.
+If `AllDay` property is enabled appointment will be generated in all day panel.
 `ExChangeBehavior` - Appointments will be generated when appointment has scheduled for full day.

 {% tabs %}